Travel Medical/Trip Insurance, the differences explained and why you might opt to sign up for both!

 The cost of the entire trip (i.e. covering a $1000 cruise would cost less than a $3000 Safari or Kilimanjaro climb).

-Although Local Moshi Adventures refrains from recommending specific insurance providers, we do highly recommend you cover yourself beyond our mandatory medical insurance requirement.
+Although Local Moshi Adventures refrains from recommending specific insurance providers, we do highly recommend you cover yourself with comprehensive Trip Insurance.